maksbh/Dyablo/Readme.md

 For the latest version of Dyablo, we recommend that you use the `dev` (default) branch .

-NOTE : If you don' have access to github from the machine (e.g at TGCC), you will need to populate the `external/` folder manually with [kokkos](https://github.com/kokkos/kokkos), [bitpit](https://github.com/pkestene/bitpit.git) and [backward-cpp](https://github.com/bombela/backward-cpp.git).
+NOTE : If you don't have access to github from the machine (e.g at TGCC), you will need to populate the `external/` folder manually with [kokkos](https://github.com/kokkos/kokkos) and [backward-cpp](https://github.com/bombela/backward-cpp.git).
 If you want to build unit-tests you also need [gtest](https://github.com/google/googletest).
+If you want to enable the legacy PABLO backend for AMR, you also need [bitpit](https://github.com/pkestene/bitpit.git).

 ## build dyablo